-Activity B Description of Site Inspections of the drainage line corridor. maintenance activity Inspection of the upgraded drainage line crossing and rehabilitated areas.
-Actions Undertake regular inspections to ensure that: The river channel, drainage line crossing and associated areas do not become blocked with sediment, debris or nuisance vegetation growth; No erosion of the upgraded drainage line crossing and associated areas occurs; and The areas remain clear of invasive alien plants and nuisance plant growth should it serve to block the channel or associated areas.
+Activity B Description of Site Inspections of the drainage line corridor. maintenance activity Inspection of the dam and rehabilitated areas.
+Actions Undertake regular inspections to ensure that: The river channel and associated areas do not become blocked with sediment, debris or nuisance vegetation growth; No erosion of the dam and associated areas occurs; and The areas remain clear of invasive alien plants and nuisance plant growth should it serve to block the channel or associated areas.
 These inspections can be undertaken from the banks where there is access and disturbance of any aquatic habitat is minimal.
-All waste within the drainage channels must be removed regularly.
+All waste within the drainage channel must be removed on a weekly basis.
 Sandy areas and riffles must be maintained for frog habitat.
-Impacts of actions The following impacts are anticipated as a result of undertaking the maintenance activity: A negligible disturbance to the local vegetation as a result of the inspection process.
+Impacts of actions The following impacts are anticipated as a result of undertaking the maintenance activity: · A negligible disturbance to the local vegetation as a result of the inspection process.
 Severity of impacts Minor disturbance to If all mitigation measures are implemented, the severity of the impact will be Negligible. the local vegetation Measures to mitigate the Minor disturbance to Mitigation measures are listed as follows: severity of the impact the local vegetation • The minimum area for the maintenance activity to be adequately undertaken should be properly demarcated.
-Outside of the maintenance activity area should be treated as a no-go area.
-Remedial measures if There are no additional remedial mitigation measures other than those listed above.
-As such, all mitigation measures mitigation measures are as outlined above should be implemented in full. not implemented adequately on site.
+Outside of the maintenance activity area should be treated Remedial measures if as a no-go area.
+There are no additional remedial mitigation measures other than those listed above.
+As such, all mitigation measures as outlined above should be implemented in full. mitigation measures are not implemented as outlined above should be implemented in tuil. adequately on site.
 Method of Access to the Access to the site could be gained using the access roads and selected demarcated areas. site Time period of The maintenance management activity should be undertaken on a regular basis after the river works are completed maintenance and in particular following significant rainfall events as well as prior to the onset of the winter rainfall period.
 This management activity maintenance management activity will last for not more than 2 hours.